rackerlabs/docs-rackspace-federation/doc/config-3p-saml/config-okta/okta-attribmapping.rst

                  (
                    if (mapping:get-attributes'groups')='rackspace-billing')then    'billing:admin' else ()
                  )
-                 # The groups specified here areexamples.
-You should substituteyour own groups
+                 # The groups specified here are examples.
+You should substitute your own groups
      version: RAX-1

 Be sure to validate and modify the following items in your own policy |amp|: